 MHA Degree Program

 Students in the MHA program have many resources for academic and career advising.
 The program has a dedicated staff person for student and career services who has in-depth knowledge of the program.
 This person serves as students’ primary point of contact with the program starting at the time of admission and is available to help students navigate routine aspects of the program.
 The MHA program director is available to provide guidance to students on more complex program issues.
 Incoming students are also assigned a faculty advisor.
-Given the program’s structured curriculum and support for professional development, the faculty advisor serves primarily as an additional program resource for students rather than playing any formal role in his/ her academic program.
+Given the program’s structured curriculum and support for professional development, the faculty advisor serves primarily as an additional program resource for students rather than playing any formal role in their academic program.
 This advisor is usually retained during the second year unless the student elects to graduate under the thesis option.
 In order to pursue the thesis option, the student must contact the preferred advisor and determine whether that person is willing to serve as advisor for the proposed thesis.
 Faculty members may decline to serve as advisor for any topic that they believe to be unworkable or that lies outside their area of expertise.
 Some constraint on advisor choice may also be necessary to balance the faculty workload.

 MS and PhD Degree Programs